vishrut-10/my-todo-list/README.md

 2.) npm install body-parser --save

-To run the code there are two ways
+To run the code

-1.) npm test

-2.) node index.js
+ "node index.js"

 Then the server is run on the port 1337.